marcusbianchi/blip.helperscripts/README.md

     node addstandardtrackingscripts.js test.json
 ```

-Add to all blocks.
+Add to all blocks and save the content.

 ```
-    node addstandardtrackingscripts.js test.json --all
+    node addstandardtrackingscripts.js test.json --all --addContentEvent true
 ```

 ## Standard Trackings